 “Criminals lure those with strong insurance coverage into their treatment homes in order to run up excessive charges to insurance companies with the ultimate goal of another relapse, to reset the entire process and extend the money-making cycle.
 The consistent payoff is in the relapse, not the recovery.”

 When addiction strikes a family, decisions need to be made quickly and they need to be the right decisions.
 In these challenging moments, it’s very hard for families to know what to do.
-At Feinberg Health Care Solutions, our team uses their decades of experience to design recovery plans that are customized for each family’s unique situation.
+At Feinberg Consulting, our team uses their decades of experience to design recovery plans that are customized for each family’s unique situation.
 We act as a quarterback that guides families toward the best treatment options for their loved ones, coordinating interventions, rehabilitation, and the post-rehab process.